stephaniecrocker91/instantes/README.md

 This project was extremely challengin for me.
 I used several resources to get me to the finish line, as well as the help of tutors, my mentor and fellow students at Code Institute.

-* I used the "I think therefore I blog" walk through project as a starting point and template.
-As per this walktrhiugh projects, I created a blog like page that stored recipes.
-I used some snippets of code as reference, and nbuilt upon it with more features.
-(Such as favourites view, create recipe view, edit and delete, and drafts view).
+* I used the "Moments" walk through project as a starting point and template.
+As per this walkthrough projects, I created a blog like page that stored images.
+I used some snippets of code as reference, and built upon it with more features.
+(Such as favourites view, most popular posts and some delete functions).
-* Oisin (tutor) in Code Institute helped me troubleshoot some issues I was having with my cloudinary images not loading onto my site.
-* Alan (tutor) in Code Institute helped me troubleshoot some issues I was having with fontawesome icons.
-Thanks!
-* Sean (tutor) at Code Instutute helped me troubleshoot an error I was getting when connecting my urls for creating a recipe.
-* Matt (a former Code Instutute student) helped me toroubleshoot an issue I was having with displaying summernotes from the front end, and my cloudinary image not updating wehen editing my form.
-Thank you Matt!!!
-* Chris (my mentor) helped me plan out the project and supported me every step of the way.
-* Codemy.com --> I followed a few tutorials to get ideas as how to create/edit/delete my recipe blog posts. https://www.youtube.com/watch?v=J7xaESAddDQ
+* Code Institute Tutors we always so helpful!
+Ed, Oisin, Alan, Ger and Tom!
+They helped me troubleshoot most of the issue's displayed in my bugs section.
+Thank you!!